crane-strategy/BEPI/README.md

-# STARCQIS
+# STAR_KISS
-The STARCQIS ("star-kiss") model represents the guiding principles for modernizing U.S. election policy.
+The "Star Kiss" model represents the guiding principles for modernizing U.S. election policy.

 What is/are the problem(s):